 Federal law defines four categories of Campus Security Authorities or CSAs: college or College police; non-police security staff responsible for monitoring college or College property; individuals/offices designated by the college or College as those to whom crime should be reported; and officials with significant responsibility for student and campus activities.
-If a college staff member has 'significant responsibility" for students and campus activities outside of the classroom, and students potentially could report a crime / incident to that staff member, then they are a CSA.
+If a college staff member has 'significant responsibility' for students and campus activities outside of the classroom, and students potentially could report a crime / incident to that staff member, then they are a CSA.
 CSAs are defined by function, not title.
-For Daytona College, CSAs include:
+For Daytona College, CSAs include the Campus Safety Committee:

+- Safety Officer / Vice President

 - Campus Director

-- Title IX Coordinator

-- Director of Education
+- Director of Education and/or Compliance Director

 - Lead Instructor or Program Director

 - Any member of Senior Management